ninabarzh/broomstick/content/posts/buruma.md

 His most provocative claim is that democracy and the rule of law are not natural allies.
 Hungary and Poland serve as case studies: countries where elected majorities have hollowed out legal institutions while claiming to represent "the people."
-“A democracy can wring its own neck,” he quips—a line that will no doubt inflame the PVV’s majoritarian enthusiasts.
+“A democracy can wring its own neck,” he quips, a line that will no doubt inflame the PVV’s majoritarian enthusiasts.

 ## Controversies and contradictions